nxp-mcuxpresso/nxp-vee-imxrt1170-evk/README.md

 ### RSA key size limited to 2048 bits

 Due to a known bug, the RSA key size for the SECURITY Foundation Library is limited to 2048 bits, larger keys will cause errors.

-### Multi-Sandbox applications on simulator

-Due to a known bug in the MicroUI Pack 13.7.0, Multi-Sandbox applications will not run on the simulator.